hud987/bikesafeapp/README.md

 * ### Directions

+<p align="center"><img src="readmeFiles/mapDirectionsCrop.png?raw=true" /></p>

 Drivers can search for locations and get directions with Google api.

-<p align="center"><img src="readmeFiles/mapDirectionsCrop.png?raw=true" /></p>

 * ### Dyanimc Filter

 <p align="center"><img src="readmeFiles/workingFilterSmall.gif?raw=true" /></p>

-Each driver has a filter to select relevant bicyclists
+Each driver has a filter to select relevant bicyclists.
+The filter updates with driver speed and heading.

 * ### Directional Notifications

 <p align="center"><img src="readmeFiles/workingNotificationsSmall.gif?raw=true" /></p>

 When a bicyclist appears within a driver's filter, they recieve a notification.
-THis notification show the location of the bicyclists relative to the driver
+This notification show the location of the bicyclists relative to the driver

+## Notes

+This project was created as part of Purdue's professional master progam